theraot/Theraot/readme.md

       - WeakHashBucket : A lock-free hash based dictionary of weak references.
       - WeakSetBucket : A lock-free set of weak references.
   - Theraot.Core
-    - ICloneable<T> & ICloner<T> & CloneHelper : Generalization of ICloneable as generic
+    - ICloneable<T> & ICloner<T> & CloneHelper : Generalization of ICloneable as generic.
-    - EqualityComparerHelper<T> : A helper function to create equality comparers for types such as delegates and tuples.
+    - EqualityComparerHelper<T> : A helper class to create IEqualityComparer for multiple types.
+[See Note 1]
     - TraceRoute & TraceNode : A Network Traceroute implementation
   - Theraot.Threading
     - GCMonitor : Allows to get notifications on Garbage Collection.
-[See Note 1]
+[See Note 2]
     - CritialDisposible : A variant of Disposible that inherits from CritialFinalizerObject.
-[See Note 2]
+[See Note 3]
     - Work : a task scheduler implementation, intended to be part of the backport of System.Threading.Tasks.

+Note 1: EqualityComparerHelper<T> creates equiality comparers for delegates, and tuples among other types.

 Note 1: The notifications of GCMonitor will run in a dedicated thread, make sure to not waste it's time.
 It is strongly suggested to use it to start async operations.